 Admission to the Medieval Institute is highly competitive.
 Generous financial aid is available in the form of graduate student stipends and tuition scholarships.

 Application Documents and Materials

 - A statement of purpose and C.V.

 - Official transcripts from each post-secondary institution attended

-- GRE scores and, for all non-native speakers of English, TOEFL scores
+- For all non-native speakers of English, TOEFL scores

 - Three letters of recommendation

 - A fifteen-page writing sample (ideally one that demonstrates the ability to assess and engage with secondary scholarship and the ability to work with primary sources in their original languages)

 We do not require applicants to have a master's degree.
 Nonetheless, many students find that they are better prepared for our program after pursuing a graduate degree in another program.

 Successful applicants generally have very strong GRE scores, solid training in the medieval world (as shown on their transcripts and in the writing sample), and a sound grasp of medieval and modern languages (as shown on their transcripts; for more information, see Language Requirements).